-Bronx Charter School for Excellence 3 (Bronx Excellence 3, Bronx 3) opened in the fall of 2017 serving scholars in grades K & 1.
-In keeping with its original charter, the school grew one grade each year in the Wakefield neighborhood of the Bronx.
-In 2022, the school was also granted a full-term true-up renewal with approval to expand to middle school.
-During the 2021-2022 school year Bronx 3 served 441 students, in grades K-5.
+Bronx Charter School for Excellence 5 (Bronx Excellence 5, Bronx 5) opened in the fall of 2018 serving scholars in grades K & 1.
+In keeping with its original charter, the school grew one grade each year in the East Tremont neighborhood of the Bronx.
+During the 2021-2022 school year, Bronx 5 served 225 students in grades K-3.

-The mission of Bronx Charter School for Excellence 3 is to prepare young people in New York City to compete for admission to and succeed in top public, private and parochial high schools by cultivating their intellectual, artistic, social, emotional, and ethical development.
+The mission of Bronx Charter School for Excellence 5 is to prepare young people in New York City to compete for admission to and succeed in top public, private and parochial high schools by cultivating their intellectual, artistic, social, emotional, and ethical development.
 The school accomplishes this by offering a challenging and rigorous academic curriculum, which at the earliest of grades has an eye toward college preparation.
-The Bronx Charter Schools for Excellence 3 achieves this in a supportive and caring environment that maintains high expectations for all students.
+The Bronx Charter School for Excellence 5 achieves this in a supportive and caring environment that maintains high expectations for all students.

-The demographics of the population served by Bronx Excellence 3 are as follows:
+The demographics of the population served by Bronx Excellence 5 are as follows:

 Ethnicity Percentage

 American Indian/Alaska Native 0%

-Asian, Native Hawaiian, or Pacific Islander 3%
+Asian, Native Hawaiian, or Pacific Islander 4%

-Black/African American 71%
+Black/African American 31.8%

-Hispanic/Latinx 26%
+Hispanic/Latinx 60.9%

-White 0%
+White 0.7%

-Multiracial 0%
+Multiracial 0.7%

-In addition, 73% of our students are eligible for free or reduced lunch.
+In addition, 89% of our students are eligible for free or reduced lunch.

-During the 2021-22 school year, Bronx Excellence 3 reopened to full in-person learning.
-To the greatest extent possible, Bronx 3 implemented our approved educational model with fidelity but with accommodations to promote the health and safety of our scholars and staff.
+During the 2021-22 school year, Bronx Excellence 5 reopened to full in-person learning.
+To the greatest extent possible, Bronx 5 implemented our approved educational model with fidelity but with accommodations to promote the health and safety of our scholars and staff.
 Our instructional delivery systems and safety measures minimized health risks as students learned within the brick-and-mortar setting.

-To mitigate the learning loss that occurred due to the pandemic, Bronx 3 relied on practices that have historically proven successful while also expanding our resources and scaffolding capacity.
-Faculty utilized a data-driven approach to discern each scholar's needs and created individualized intervention plans for every child.
+To mitigate the learning loss that occurred due to the pandemic, Bronx 5 relied on practices that have historically proven successful while also expanding our resources and scaffolding capacity.
+The faculty utilized a data-driven approach to discern each scholar's needs and created individualized intervention plans for every child.
 Each plan informed instructional interventions facilitated through a combination of live small-group instruction in the classroom, one-to-one virtual tutoring, individualized support through virtual service providers, and summer programming for enrichment.
 This methodology expanded opportunities for learning with intervention strategies to meet a broader scope of needs.

-Bronx Excellence 3 recognizes the unprecedented levels of stress that continue to impact our scholars, families, and staff.
+Bronx Excellence 5 recognizes the unprecedented levels of stress that continue to impact our scholars, families, and staff.
 The school has made conscious efforts to safeguard our community's social-emotional and mental health and promote mindfulness and interconnectedness.
-As we progress into the next school year, Bronx Excellence 3 will hire a social worker to help identify needs within the school community, direct members toward critical resources, and provide direct services to support their mental health and wellbeing.
+As we progress into the next school year, Bronx Excellence 5 will continue to seek social workers to help identify needs within the school community, direct members toward critical resources, and provide direct services to support their mental health and wellbeing.
 We also promote summer and co-curricular arts programming, allowing our scholars to engage in creative, expressive, and reflective activities.
 Morning meetings also help to set the tone for the day with mindfulness and exercises throughout the day.